AliceO2Group/QualityControl/doc/Advanced.md

   This is just the implementation of the header described just above.
 You will probably want to modify `getDataProducerExampleSpec` and the inner-most block of `getDataProducerExampleAlgorithm`.
 You might be taken aback by the look of this function, if you don't know what a _lambda_ is just ignore it and write your code inside the accolades.

 You will probably write it in your detector's O2 directory rather than in the QC repository.

+## Custom merging

+When needed, one may define their own algorithm to merge a Monitor Object.
+To do so, inherit the [MergeInterface](https://github.com/AliceO2Group/AliceO2/blob/dev/Utilities/Mergers/include/Mergers/MergeInterface.h) class and override the corresponding methods.
+Please pay special attention to delete all the allocated resources in the destructor to avoid any memory leaks.
+Feel free to consult the existing usage examples among other modules in the QC repository.

+Once a custom class is implemented, one should let QCG know how to display it correctly, which is explained in the subsection [Display a non-standard ROOT object in QCG](#display-a-non-standard-root-object-in-qcg).

 ## QC with DPL Analysis